Skip to Main Content

 The End

-Then we can say that I have reached the end of this informal essay, and we better hope that all of this word stoking isn’t struck by the old Sámi adage that he who talks a lot also must answer for a lot.
+Then we can say that I have reached the end of this piece of creative non-fiction, and we better hope that all of this word stoking isn’t struck by the old Sami adage that he who talks a lot also must answer for a lot.
 Absolutely something for politicians and other talk show artists to remember, but originally the adage was intended as an appeal to people to work more and talk less!
-Yet today one can talk on and on, so all the adages are perhaps not equally relevant any more, even if many have actually experienced that precisely the adage that the one who has a lot to say also must answer for what one has said: Dat guhte ollu sárdnu, ollu šadda vástidit.
+Yet today one can talk on and on, so all the adages are perhaps not equally relevant any more, even if many have actually experienced that precisely the adage that the one who has a lot to say also must answer for what he or she has said: Dat guhte ollu sárdnu, ollu šadda vástidit.

 Sources: